Agoric/agoric-sdk/README.md

 [follow our instructions for getting started](https://docs.agoric.com/guides/getting-started/) with the Agoric SDK.

-But if you are improving the platform itself, these are the repositories to use.
+But if you are improving the platform itself, these are the repositoriess to use.

 ## Prerequisites